Eddieeezs/LiDAR-Image-Learning/README.md

 it is a complex, multidimensional, social phenomenon that can severely impact the quality of life of those who are deprived.
 For banking, Financial Inclusion, or the area of finance focused on giving access to financial services to those who, mostly due to being deprived in different areas, is a key focus of modern regulatory efforts.
-In this coursework, we will use our knowledge of deep learning to better understand how living conditions in an area, as shown by LIDAR images, can impact deprivation indexes.
+In this project, we will use our knowledge of deep learning to better understand how living conditions in an area, as shown by LIDAR images, can impact deprivation indexes.
 The seven deprivation indexes that are commonly measured for a geographical area are: